shaswat128/github-final-project/CONTRIBUTING.md

 Thank you for considering contributing to this project! 🎉

-All contributions are welcome, including:
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 - 🐛 Bug reports
 - 🔧 Bug fixes